Dear Readers, friends, traders, gladiators, hard-working guys dreaming of retirement….

 BIG LIKE is the startling, funny, and culturally intense account of an almost regular guy (me!) who ends up on a deliciously slippery slope.
 He smacks into Japan’s insular culture, impenetrable language, and obsession with unspoken rules.
 He struggles with inscrutable complexities: love hotels, packed trains, Korean roommates, irresistible food.
 Everything is hard.
 That’s the backdrop to the utterly confounding experience of a gaijin who wants to roam the world but gets tangled up with a Japanese girl.
 And the slippery slope turns into a life-changing odyssey.

-As you can imagine, I don’t get rich beyond my wildest dreams when you buy the e-book for $3.99, or the paperback for a little more, but it does make me feel good, knowing that you’re out there, somewhere, reading my stuff!
+As you can imagine, I don’t get rich beyond my wildest dreams when you buy the e-book for a few bucks, or the paperback for a little more, but it does make me feel good, knowing that you’re out there, somewhere, reading my stuff!
 Here it is, BIG LIKE: CASCADE INTO AN ODYSSEY.